Bridgewater State University

-Bridgewater State University is a public university with its main campus in Bridgewater, Massachusetts.
+Bridgewater State University is a public university with its main campus in Bridgewater, Massachusetts, United States.
 It is the largest of nine state universities in Massachusetts.
 Including its off-campus sites in New Bedford, Attleboro, and Cape Cod, BSU has the fourth-largest campus of the 29 institutions in the Massachusetts Public Higher Education System.
 BSU's sports teams are called the Bears.
 Its school colors are crimson, white, and black.

+Bridgewater is referred to as the "home of teacher education in America", and has the largest enrollment of teacher education students in the Commonwealth of Massachusetts.
+Since the 1960s, the school has expanded its program to include liberal arts, business, and aviation science.
+It became a university and took on the name Bridgewater State University in 2010.
+During its history, it has been known as Bridgewater State Normal School (1846), Bridgewater State Teachers College (1932), State Teachers College at Bridgewater (1960), and Bridgewater State College (1965).

 History

 Foundation

 Bridgewater State University was founded by Horace Mann as Bridgewater Normal School.
 It opened on September 9, 1840, making it the oldest permanently-located institution of public higher education in Massachusetts.
 As one of the first normal schools in the nation, its initial mission was to train school teachers.
-Today Bridgewater, which is regarded as the "home of teacher education in America", has the largest enrollment of teacher education students in the Commonwealth of Massachusetts.
-Since the 1960s, the school has expanded its program to include liberal arts, business, and aviation science.
-It became a university and took on its present name, Bridgewater State University, in 2010.
-During its history, it has also been known as Bridgewater State Normal School (1846), Bridgewater State Teachers College (1932), State Teachers College at Bridgewater (1960), and Bridgewater State College (1965).

 The normal school opened in the basement of the Old Bridgewater Town Hall, in a 40-foot by 50-foot space, divided into three rooms: an ante-room for students, an apparatus room, and a classroom.
 The first class consisted of 21 women and seven men.
 Nicholas Tillinghast, the first principal (1840–53) was initially the only instructor.
 The school year consisted of two 14-week terms.
 Students were not required to attend consecutively.